Absolutely everything you need to know (and plan for) before attempting the Valbona Theth hike in northern Albania.

 Because we were travelling in Albania for more than a month, we bought a local sim card in Shkoder.
 We had limited reception in Valbona and Thethi, and were mostly without a signal during the hike.
 (Note that WIFI is standard in guesthouses in both villages.)

 I loaded up Google Maps before we left and took a few cursory glances – mainly to monitor our progress throughout the day.
-The route isn’t marked on Google Maps, so don’t try to use your phone to navigate.
-Just follow the trail markings.
+The route isn’t marked on Google Maps, but you can use Maps.Me if you want to.
+It’s easier just to follow the trail markings.

 Will I see any wildlife on the trek?